 (c) assume the conduct of proceedings that have already been commenced by or against the original party.

-(3) The original party cannot withdraw his or her consent without the consent of the Commissioner.
+(3) The original party cannot withdraw their consent without the consent of the Commissioner.

-(4) The Minister may make his or her consent subject to conditions.
+(4) The Minister may make their consent subject to conditions.

+[Section 79 amended: No. 28 of 2020 s.
+71.]

 80. Evidence in proceedings undertaken by Commissioner

 (1) In proceedings to which the Commissioner is a party under section 79, a statement purporting to be signed by the Commissioner to the effect that the Commissioner is satisfied that there is a cause of action and that it is in the public interest to institute or assume the conduct of the proceedings, as the case may be, on behalf of the original party is proof, in the absence of evidence to the contrary, that the Commissioner instituted or assumed the conduct of the proceedings in accordance with section 79.